fjames86/ftw/README.md

-The intention is to be able to write the same sort of codes in Lisp as you would if writing normal Win32 GUIs in C. This also opens the possibility for writing other more generate graphical applications like games.
+The intention is to be able to write the same sort of codes in Lisp as you would if writing normal Win32 GUIs in C. This also opens the possibility for writing other more general graphical applications like games.

 # 2. Functions
 All underlying Win32 functions have Lisp equivalents, mostly with CamelCase replaced with the Lisp style kebab-case.